 Ants often enter your home because they are looking for food or seeking shelter from the storm.
 Leaving dirty dishes in the sink, food deposits on counter tops, crumbs on the floor, and common household trash provide food sources for ants (and other insects as well).
-What starts with a few scavengers entering a home can become a major problem if ants establish colonies in walls, lawns, or under home foundations.
+What starts with a few scavengers entering a home can become a major problem if ants establish colonies in walls, lawns, or under home foundations which is why our ant prevention process is vital to keeping your home safe.

 Here are a few ant prevention tips to get you started: